gamejolt/doc-game-api/v1.x/index.md

 ## Introduction

-Calls to the system are done over the HTTP protocol, so nothing special is needed, and you can even test the service using a normal Web browser.
+Calls to the system are done over the HTTP, so nothing special is needed, and you can even test the service using a normal Web browser.

 ## Namespaces